Kuria people: Overview

 The homeland of the Kuria is between the Migori River on the east and the Mara River estuary on the west, extending from Migori County in Kenya on the east to Musoma Rural District in Tanzania on the west.
-On the south, their land borders Transmara District in Kenya and the Nguruimi area of Tanzania.
-On the north is Lake Victoria, with a small corridor occupied by the Luo and other Bantu peoples.
+On the south, their land borders Transmara district in Kenya and the Nguruimi area of Tanzania.
+On the north is Lake Victoria, with a small corridor occupied by the Luo and other Bantu people.

 The Kuria are found in Kenya and Tanzania.
 In Kenya, they live in the Kuria East (headquartered in Kegonga) and Kuria West districts (headquartered in Kehancha).
 In Tanzania, they live in Serengeti and Tarime Districts, Musoma Urban and Rural Districts, and Bunda District.
 The Kuria have recently settled in Tanzania's Mara Region.

 Their neighbours are the Maasai, Kalenjin (the Kipsigis in western Transmara), Ikoma, Luo and Suba.
-The Kuria are divided into several clans, which live in Kenya and in Tanzania.
+The Kuria are divided into several clans, which live in Kenya and Tanzania.
 In Kenya, there are four clans: the Abagumbe, Abairege, Abanyabasi and Abakira.
-Tanzania has 13 (the Abapemba, Ababurati, Abakira, Abamera, Simbete, Abanyabasi, Watobori, Abakunta, Wiga, Kaboye, Abakenye, Abagumbe and Wasweta, Abatimbaru), in addition to other minor clans.
+Tanzania has 13 (the Abhabhemba, Ababurati, Abakira, Abamera, Simbete, Abanyabasi, Watobori, Abakunta, Wiga, Kaboye, Abakenye, Abagumbe and Wasweta, Abatimbaru), in addition to other minor clans.

 The Kuria are traditionally a farming community, primarily planting maize, beans and cassava as food crops.
-Cash crops include coffee and maize.
+Cash crops include coffee,maize,sweet potatoes and Yams.
 The Kuria also keep cattle.